walmartlabs/concord-website/docs/getting-started/tasks.md

 ```

 By default the task should throw an exception in case of any execution errors
 or invalid input parameters.
-Consider adding a `ignoreErrors` parameter to
+Consider adding the `ignoreErrors` parameter to
-catch all execution errors (but not the invalid arguments errors) and store
+catch all execution errors, but not the invalid arguments errors.
+Store
 the appropriate error message and/or the error code in the `result` variable:

 ```yaml